 The UW is a smoke-free campus, with the exception of 28 designated smoking areas.
 The designated smoking areas are clearly indicated with signage and installed with urns for disposal of cigarette butts.
 EH&S has the role of determining where the designated areas are located around campus.
-Click to view a map of the designated smoking areas on the UW Seattle, Bothell and Tacoma campuses.
+Click to view a map of the designated smoking areas:

 The health effects of cigarette smoking and exposure to secondhand smoke include a greater risk of cardiovascular disease, respiratory disease, cancer and many other negative health impacts.